ossrs/srs/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 !!!
-Before submitting a new bug report, please ensure you have searched for any existing bugs and utilized the `Ask AI` feature at https://ossrs.io or https://ossrs.net (for users in China).
+Before submitting a new bug report, please ensure you have searched for any existing bugs.
 Duplicate issues or questions that are overly simple or already addressed in the documentation will be removed without any response.